awsdocs/amazon-route53-docs/doc_source/resource-record-sets-values-alias.md

 # Values for Alias Records<a name="resource-record-sets-values-alias"></a>

-When you create alias records, you specify the following values:
+When you create alias records, you specify the following values\.
+For more information, see [Choosing Between Alias and Non\-Alias Records](resource-record-sets-choosing-alias-non-alias.md)\.

 + [Name](#rrsets-values-alias-name)